 On 29 October 2015, WILPF-US held a panel at the Peace Forum, “Strategic Re-Engagements: Advancing Women, Peace and Security and Beyond” at the Church Center of the United Nations.
-Speakers included Deputy Foreign Minister of Republic of Macedonia Dragana Kiprijanovska and WILPF-US members Kristen Alder, Brandy Robinson, Altaira Hatton, Rachel Nagin, and Melissa Torres.
-The event explored the role of local efforts to enact UNSCR 1325 and create a dialogue for individuals from multiple levels and perspectives (global to local) to share and learn from each other and explore potential for growth.
+The speakers included Deputy Foreign Minister of the Republic of Macedonia Dragana Kiprijanovska and WILPF-US members Kristen Alder, Brandy Robinson, Altaira Hatton, Rachel Nagin, and Melissa Torres.
+The event explored the role of local efforts to enact UNSCR 1325 and create a dialogue for individuals from multiple levels and perspectives (global to local) to share and learn from each other and explore the potential for growth.

-Kristen Alder (WILPF US) opened the discussion by posing the question “How can we create a holistic strategy for advancing Women, Peace, and Security that engages at all levels?”
+Kristen Alder (WILPF US) opened the discussion by posing the question, “How can we create a holistic strategy for advancing Women, Peace, and Security that engages women at all levels?”
 She shared insights from WILPF’s involvement in creating the US NAP.
-In this process, WILPF US called for: a human security framework, the ratification of CEDAW, inclusion of diverse women in WPS discussions, quotas for women in government, education/engagement of men and boys in ending violence against women, and ending the proliferation of small arms and light weapons.
+In this process, WILPF US called for: a human security framework, the ratification of CEDAW, the inclusion of diverse women in WPS discussions, quotas for women in government, education/engagement of men and boys in ending violence against women, and ending the proliferation of small arms and light weapons.
 However, most of these recommendations were ignored.

-WILPF US Representative to the International Board Dr. Melissa Torres discussed how a holistic understanding of the Women, Peace and Security Agenda requires addressing typically ignored issues, such as immigration and trafficking.
+WILPF US Representative to the International Board, Melissa Torres, discussed how a holistic understanding of the Women, Peace and Security Agenda requires addressing typically ignored issues, such as immigration and trafficking.
 She highlighted the need to connect action on immigration and trafficking at the US/Mexico border into the US Women, Peace and Security Agenda.
 Risks and vulnerabilities increase in displaced populations, particularly for women.
-However this population is completely ignored in the US NAP despite the existence of the TVPA (Trafficking Victim’s Protection Act).
+However, this population is completely ignored in the US NAP despite the existence of the TVPA (Trafficking Victim’s Protection Act).
 She pointed out that the US Department of Justice estimates that 14,500-14,700 foreign-born peoples are trafficked in the US annually, in addition to over 100,000 US citizens, the majority of whom are women.
 However, the US ignores foreign-born women within US borders in discussions of Women, Peace and Security, and the US NAP mentions trafficking only in regards to other countries.
 This is problematic for a variety of reasons, including that there is no legal recourse for victims: with the exception of Colombia, Latin American countries are not recognised as conflict-zones; as a result, children from these countries are merely “unaccompanied minors and are not protected by the TVPA.
-Torres called for implementation of the US NAP to recognise vulnerable groups of women in the US rather than only addressing victims abroad.
+Torres called for the implementation of the US NAP to recognise vulnerable groups of women in the US rather than only addressing victims abroad.

 Both Brandy Robinson and Rachel Nagin addressed the question “what can cities do to advance and augment UNSCR 1325?”
 They stressed the need to change and localise indicators in an urban context, for example looking at the number of women stopped by police.
-They noted that much of the language in 1325 and Security Council Resolutions focuses on conflict zones.
-However, the Women, Peace and Security Agenda also relates to non-armed conflicts that the panellists called “urban injustices.”
-They proposed that 1325 and the Black Lives Matter movement in the US strengthen linkages, since armed conflicts are often symptomatic of latent injustices, such as racial violence and discrimination.
+They noted that much of the language in 1325 and Security Council Resolutions focus on conflict zones.
+However, the Women, Peace and Security Agenda also relates to non-armed conflicts that the panelists called “urban injustices.”
+They proposed that 1325 and the Black Lives Matter movement in the US strengthen linkages since armed conflicts are often symptomatic of latent injustices, such as racial violence and discrimination.
 Nagin also argued that citizen action plans on 1325 are needed to deal with police violence.
 Another necessity at the city-level is participatory budgeting and government quotas for women in decision-making positions.

 Finally, Altaira Hatton talked about the unrealised promise of 1325 on conflict resolution.
 She emphasised the importance of the Women, Peace and Security Agenda providing motivation and inspiration for action; it is essential to make clear why women are valuable in this context.
-She also discussed the peace movement’s issues with inclusion of minorities.
+She also discussed the peace movement’s issues with the inclusion of minorities.
 Diverse women across all contexts must be included in developing and implementing this agenda.

 Overall, the discussion highlighted the importance of taking local action to implement the WPS Agenda, including within national contexts of developed countries such as the United States who are often blind to the relevance of the Women, Peace and Security Agenda within national borders WILPF US is dedicated to bringing WPS to cities around the US and advocating for a more localised WPS vision.